geraldbaeck/eve.baeck.at/_posts/2011-12-30-A-guide-to-BNI-Bombers.md

 ---
 {% include JB/setup %}

-During the last weeks I have been using my stealth bomber at [Brave Newbies](http://www.reddit.com/r/Bravenewbies) quite a lot and for me it was the most fun ship to fly.
+During the last weeks I used my stealth bomber at [Brave Newbies](http://www.reddit.com/r/Bravenewbies) a lot and it was the most fun ship to fly.
 But flying a bomber is very different to flying other ships at eve.
-While it is not particullary hard, you should know a thing or two before hoping into a bomber or just do it newbi style.
+While it is not really hard, you should know a thing or two before hoping into a bomber or just do it newb style.

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/TJ3JRhJ2vSw?rel=0" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/TJ3JRhJ2vSw?rel=0" frameborder="0" allowfullscreen="allowfullscreen"> </iframe>

 ## Needed Skills